b12-archive/commander-to-markdown/Readme.md

 ## Caveats

-At the moment `commanderToMarkdown` only accepts absolute paths.
+* At the moment we only accept an absolute path.
+* To prevent executing the program, we stub out your `require('.')` and `require('..')` with an empty function which returns an object.
+If that’s not enough for you, please [fork and submit a PR](https://github.com/studio-b12/commander#fork-destination-box).